 At its 2008 annual conference, the Federation of Canadian Municipalities (FCM) awarded its Sustainable Community Award, Wastewater Category, to the Saint-Charles Riverbank Restoration project.
 Recognizing leadership in environmental excellence and innovation in service delivery, the award acknowledges the remarkable efforts that went into this project.
 In 2009, the Restoration Project received a Phénix Environmental Award and the Sentiers-Québec Award by the Fédération québécoise de la marche.

-To see and experience nature in the heart of the city, take the time to explore the trails of this marvelous area.
+To see and experience nature in the heart of the city, take the time to explore the trails of this marvellous area.
 You'll be pleasantly surprised.

 What do you think of our tourist destination?